itskodinger/midia/README.md

 ```

 # Methods
-Midia has this following methods :
+Midia has this following methods:
-- refresh : refresh your midia, including empty the value, and implement the settings you change before.
+- refresh: refresh your midia, including empty the value, and implement the settings you change before.
-- open : open the midia dialog modal
+- open: open the midia dialog modal
-- close : close the midia dialog modal
+- close: close the midia dialog modal

-with this way :
+with this way:
 ```javascript
     var midiaObj = $(".midia-toggle").midia();
     midiaObj.midia('refresh');